Rabadash8820/GitAliases/README.md

 ## Contributing

-If there are any aliases missing from this repository that you think should be added, please suggest them by opening an [Issue](https://github.com/DanwareCreations/GitAliases/issues/new?title=Add%20Alias%20For%20&lt;insert%20command%20here&gt;).
+If there are any aliases missing from this repository that you think should be added, please suggest them by opening an [Issue](https://github.com/DanwareCreations/GitAliases/issues/new?title=Add%20Alias%20For%20&lt;insert%20command%20here&gt;) or [Pull Request](https://github.com/Rabadash8820/GitAliases/pulls).